LukeBuntin/ADS126x-Raspberry-Pi-Library/README.md

 # ADS126x-Raspberry-Pi-Library
-Library for communicating with the ADS1262 and ADS1263 using a Raspberry Pi
+(Unfinished) Library for communicating with the ADS1262 and ADS1263 using a Raspberry Pi

 # Connections from Raspberry Pi to ADS1262 ADC Chip